Emergency Fund Calculator

 What if I can only save a small amount each month?

 Start with whatever you can afford, even if it's just $25 or $50 per month.
 Small amounts add up over time, and building the savings habit is crucial.
 Focus on reaching mini-goals: $500, then $1,000, then one month of expenses.
-As your income increases or you pay off debts, increase your monthly contribution.
-The key is consistency and making it automatic so you don't have to think about it.

 Should I adjust my emergency fund as my life changes?